⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 The multidisciplinary team includes child and adolescent psychiatrists, social workers, registered nurses, recreational therapist, milieu therapists and a specialized teacher.
 Team members meet regularly to discuss each child’s progress and refine treatment goals.

 PHP program hours run from 9 a.m.–3 p.m., Monday through Friday.
-Families are required to drop their child at 9 a.m. each morning and participate in a brief morning check-in with a Milieu Therapist to review their child’s progress at home the previous evening.
+Families drop their child off at 9 a.m. each morning and participate in a brief morning check-in with a Milieu Therapist to review their child’s progress at home the previous evening.
 Families are required to pick up their child no later than 3 p.m.
-On Mondays and Wednesdays, we offer virtual parent groups on parenting topics and advocating for your child in academic settings.
-In addition, families are required to participate in two family sessions with their child’s primary clinician to address individualized treatment progress and goals.
+In addition, families are required to participate in weekly family sessions with their child’s primary clinician to address individualized treatment progress and goals.

 Recreation Therapy (RT) is a group-based component of PHP that improves socialization, leisure functioning and community reintegration.
 Based on the specific needs of the patients, the following programs may be developed and implemented: